Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 As you can see, the new expression is structurally identical but with `Math.Sin` replaced by `Math.Cos`.
 Both expressions are completely independent and can be compiled to produce their respective delegates.

 Using this approach we can arbitrarily rewrite supplied expressions, generating derivatives that behave differently.
 It can be very helpful when creating dynamic proxies.
-For example, a popular mocking library [Moq](https://github.com/moq/moq4) uses this technique to build stubs at runtime.
+For example, a popular mocking library [Moq](https://github.com/moq/moq4) uses this technique to build stubs at run-time.

 ## Transpiling code into a different language